ai-se/isminus/README.md

 ![GitHub release (latest by date)](https://img.shields.io/github/v/release/ai-se/whun) [![Build Status](https://app.travis-ci.com/ai-se/whun.svg?branch=feature-se2021)](https://app.travis-ci.com/ai-se/whun) [![Coverage Status](https://coveralls.io/repos/github/ai-se/whun/badge.svg?branch=feature-se2021)](https://coveralls.io/github/ai-se/whun?branch=feature-se2021)

+# **WARNING**

+The main branch is currently being refacored-reworked:
+To use the version of SNEAK described in the SNEAK paper, and to reproduce the results please use this repo referencing this [Commit](https://github.com/ai-se/sneak/tree/72ae77c595f40b020a42a746034c41b6a173dc6a)

 # **About SNEAK**
 This repository is the official implementation of  SNEAK